Marzogh/SPIMemory/docs/api/functions/begin.md

 - Passing a custom `flashChipSize` that does not match real hardware.
 - Ignoring a `false` return and continuing instead of checking `error(VERBOSE)`.

+## Choosing Between Similar APIs

+- Use `begin(0)` for normal auto-detection.
+- Use non-zero `flashChipSize` only for unsupported/custom chips where auto-detect is inadequate.
+- If `begin()` is unstable, fix wiring/clock before trying advanced APIs.

 ## Example

 ```cpp